jonasblanc/CS-341-Computer-graphics-labs-project/project/README.md

-# Infinite map generation using marching cube algorithm and perlin noise
+# Infinite map generation using marching cube and perlin noise

 **Group 9:**